Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

         [Lmod development on GitHub](https://github.com/TACC/Lmod)

 !!!
 Note "I know Lmod, should I continue?"
     Lmod is a very flexible tool.
-Not all sides using Lmod use all features, and Lmod can be configured in different ways to the extent that it may even look like a very different module system for people coming from another cluster.
+Not all sites using Lmod use all features, and Lmod can be configured in different ways to the extent that it may even look like a very different module system for people coming from another cluster.
     So yes, it makes sense to continue reading as Lmod on LUMI may have some tricks